rdsaunders/rdsaunders/_posts/2019-11-08-lack-of-default-tab-focus-in-firefox-safari.md

 ---
 layout: post
-title: The lack of default Tab focus in Firefox & Safari
+title: The lack of default Tab focus in Firefox and Safari
 excerpt: I’ve been using Firefox for around six months now but I’ve never looked into why the browser doesn't get Tab Focus in Mac OS.
 Turns out its honouring the OS behaviour.